fekerel/cbrn-to-fakeapi/AI-IDE-MASTER-PROMPT.md

 - For each test case, create a scenario service under src/api/fakeApi named <Domain>ScenarioService.ts exposing exactly one parameterless public method that does setup → calls exactly one endpoint → returns the Axios response.
 - Tests must live under fake-api-tests/, be named *.spec.ts, and call exactly one parameterless scenario method.
 - Every `it` title must follow: METHOD PATH - expectation (see GUIDE 4.1).
- - Assertions must be schema-driven per GUIDE 5.1 — assert required fields, types, enums, and critically, nested object fields and arrays' representative item shapes.
-Do not stop at top-level fields.
+ - Assertions must be schema-driven per GUIDE 5.1 — validate ALL documented non-nullable/required response fields (not just top-level), including nested object fields and representative array item shapes.
+Use the exact success status code from OpenAPI (do not write "200 or 201").
 Also cover numeric bounds, ordering, and pagination when applicable.

 Note on server-managed timestamps: If schemas show `createdAt` and `modifiedAt` (or similar) in `openapi.json`, do NOT include those fields in request bodies.
 They are server-handled.
 Scenario services must not set `createdAt`/`modifiedAt` in request payloads, these fields may be excluded from validations as well.